-- "I felt like I could say anything and not be judged about my parenting." - \ "That there were other parents with a similar problem as me.
+- \ "I felt like I could say anything and not be judged about my parenting." - \ "That there were other parents with a similar problem as me.
 I liked that I felt confident and that it was a good experience.
-I learned many things and I am trying to practice with my family." - "Zoom class made it so easy to attend class." - "Being able to connect with the other parents, you don't feel alone." - "That we were able to attend class from home.
-I'm very busy and that worked great for me." - "Discussing issues and strategies with other parents." - "I really loved the facilitator.
+I learned many things and I am trying to practice with my family." - X "Zoom class made it so easy to attend class." - \ "Being able to connect with the other parents, you don't feel alone." - \ "That we were able to attend class from home.
+I'm very busy and that worked great for me."

+- \ "Discussing issues and strategies with other parents." - \ "I really loved the facilitator.
 She made me very comfortable."

-Teen Triple P Three-Year Program Summary Unduplicated Participants Served

-FY18/19 FY19/20 FY20/21

-71 125 88

-Mobile Mental Health Clinics: Three mobile units travel to unserved and underserved areas of the county to reach populations to increase access.
-The mobile units allow children, parents, and families to access services that they would not have been able to access previously due to transportation and childcare barriers.
+Triple P Three-Year Program Summary Unduplicated Participants Served P Three-Year Progr licated Participants FY18/19 FY19/20 FY20/21 FY18/19 FY19/20 FY20/21 270 199 263 71 125 88 children, parents, and families to access services that they would not have been able to access previously due to transportation and childcare barriers.
 Twelve different school sites were served each week.
 Services include Parent-Child Interaction Therapy (PCIT), consultation for teachers regarding students' behaviors and appropriate interventions, training for school staff, parent consultations regarding specific problem behaviors, and small groups for children whose parents are incarcerated as well as a school readiness group (Dinosaur school).